Nirespire/Rogo/README.md

 **Request location:** `nearby.json`

 **Functionality:** Gets a list of nearby, available users who both are within the requesting user's radius, and who have a radius value that also includes the requesting user.
-That is, both the requesting user, and all users who are returned, must have contact radius values that are large enough to include both parties.
+That is, both the requesting user, and all users who are returned, must have contact radius values that are large enough to include both parties. *This used the location, radius, and availability that has been set by the above availability update.
+Make sure to update availability with current location to ensure that the user's most current location is used*

 **Login session required**: Yes.